tweag/genealogos/README.md

 The Web UI currently only supports analyzing from a flake ref and attribute path, analyzing from a trace file is not yet supported.

+The frontend can be opened by opening the `index.html`file in your favourite webbrowser.
+Alternatively, if the `genealogos-api` was built with the `frontend` feature-flag, the frontend can be accessed at the root of wherever the api is hosted (e.g. `http://localhost:8000/`).

 ### NixOS Module
 The flake in this project provides a NixOS Module to host Genealogos.
 Once the module has been added to your NixOS configuration, Genealogos can be enabled with: